 Depending on the festival you attend, there is most likely a genre or theme attached to it.
 Most, if not all festivals are one of the true places where you can be who you want to be.
 I think everyone, at least once, needs to embrace their inner person, the one that only you know, at some point in life.
 And if that is when you’re wearing a tutu, matched with a poncho, Doc Marten boots and flowers in your hair then that is just fine!

 This kind of ties in with my penchant for staying in a luxury camping yurts and other exciting glamping abodes.
 Waking up in and amongst our amazing natural surroundings in the UK is the perfect way to escape the 9-5 lifestyle and get some greenery in your life.
 You may also discover that the fresh air does wonders for any kind of hangover you might have inflicted on yourself.

 The after parties

-Arguably the most noteworthy and unforgettable part of a festival is gaining some of the best friendships you will ever establish.
-Much like travelling, you can meet like-minded people, and indeed people who will make you see things in a different light.
-At the same time you can be with your best friends, or family, watching performances and music you love doing a bit of bonding, all the while creating the best memories that will last forever.
+Arguably the most noteworthy and unforgettable parts of a festival is gaining some of the best friendships you will ever establish.
+Much like travelling, or on quirky holidays, UK you can meet like-minded people, and indeed people who will make you see things in a different light.
+At the same time, you can be with your best friends, or family, watching performances and music you love doing a bit of bonding, all the while creating the best memories that will last forever.
 You simply won’t replicate that by sitting at home watching the TV.